verhey/dotfiles/README.md

 ## Installation - Brewfiles and MacOS setup

 * From the `install/macos` directory:
-  * `zsh configure_macos` to configure MacOS-specific settings
-    * This is WIP-y, Apple seems to change what works and what doesn't with every MacOS version
   * `brew bundle` to install contents of `Brewfile`
   * `zsh zshsetup` to install `oh-my-zsh`, a few plugins, and get yourself up to date with what the checked in `.zshrc` is expecting
     * If you are encountering errors in the shell after cloning this repo, make sure you've run this script
   * [Manually install](https://github.com/romkatv/powerlevel10k#fonts) :( the recommended fonts for the `powerlevel10k` zsh theme
     * If you have any suggestions on how to do this programmatically, let me know!
-  * Manually doubleclick and install `install/SolarizedDarkPatched.terminal` to get your Terminal working as `.zshrc` and `.p10k.zsh` expect
+  * `zsh configure_macos` to configure MacOS-specific settings
+    * This is WIP-y, Apple seems to change what works and what doesn't with every MacOS version
+    * If this fails before completing, you may need to manually run the two `iterm2` related commands at the bottom of the file
+  * You may need to use the `iterm2` GUI to import the `profiles.json` file found in `install/macos/iterm2`

 ## Installation - Ubuntu (WSL)